AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 In fact, it _used to work_, but it doesn't anymore; however, it's not Adobe Express' fault.
 Why, then?

 The `allChildren` property is defined in its _contract_ to be of type `Iterable`.
 The key point here is **the nature of the contract** itself rather than the specific implementation.
 For instance, when `allChildren` was internally implemented as an Array, this was in line with the contract since Arrays are indeed iterable and support the `for...of` loop.
-However, Arrays offer additional functionalities that _go beyond_ the requirements of the `allChildren` contract.
+However, Arrays offer additional functionalities _beyond_ the requirements of the `allChildren` contract.
 Developers should focus on using features that the contract explicitly supports rather than relying on capabilities that might be available in the current implementation of the property but are _outside the contract's scope_.
-This approach ensures compatibility and reliability, irrespective of changes in the property's underlying implementation.
+This approach ensures compatibility and reliability, irrespective of the property's underlying implementation changes.
 If you must use Array methods, convert the iterable with the static method `Array.from()` first.

 ```js
 const ellipses = Array.from(selectedNode.allChildren) // 👈